Hot topics

 © nextpit

 Android's Wi-Fi menu has always been straightforward to read and use.
 But if you're a tinkerer, Samsung has a hidden Wi-Fi menu that provides much-advanced controls and options to diagnose and optimize connectivity.
-If you're wondering how it works, below we show then guide on how to enable and use the secret menu on your Samsung mobile device.
+If you're wondering how it works, below we show the guide on how to enable and use the secret menu on your Samsung mobile device.

 Of course, you can always do the most basic functions within the main Wi-Fi menu.
 The purpose of the hidden Wi-Fi menu is to allow you to access more tools beyond the on/off toggle or view the list of Wi-Fi connections available.
-You can also extensive technical data from the menu which might be helpful in diagnosing and fixing a connectivity issue.
+You can also utilize extensive technical data from the menu which might be helpful in diagnosing and fixing a connectivity issue.

 How to enable the hidden Wi-Fi menu on your Samsung device